The 2023 United Way Day of Caring powered by PNC

 No donated dollars to the United Way Campaign are used to underwrite any Day of Caring costs.

-In addition to our title sponsor PNC, we’d also like to thank the following businesses that contributed generously to the 2021 program:
+In addition to PNC, we’d also like to thank the following businesses that contribute generously to our service efforts.

 To see photos from the 2021 event click on the link below!